 An applicant who has completed a Certificate III qualification will not be admitted solely on the basis of this qualification

-To be eligible to receive the Bachelor of Podiatry, students must complete 384 credit points, comprising:
+To be eligible to receive the Bachelor of Podiatry, students must complete the equivalent of 32 units (384 credit points), comprising:

 Professional Experience Learning